Desk with orthopaedic textbook and metal on metal hip replacement

 Many patients will experience symptoms if something is wrong with their joint implant, but not everyone has symptoms.
 People can have dangerously high blood levels of metal ions but feel no pain or physical warning that something is wrong.
 Common symptoms include pain, pseudotumors, metallosis, ALVAL, squeaking in the joint, dislocation, vision loss, cardiac problems, hearing loss, and more.
 It’s important to remember that you may not always have symptoms as the hip replacement fails.

-Content Reviewed by Michele Stephan – Medical Product Liability Lawyer
+Content Reviewed by Michele Stephan – Product Liability Lawyer

 Michele Stephan

-Michele Stephan handles defective medical device cases in state and federal courts throughout the country.
-Ms. Stephan has represented clients in civil litigation for over 20 years.
-At mctlaw she litigates cases for clients with defective Pinnacle metal on metal hip replacements and failing Biomet metal on metal hip implants.
-Ms. Stephan has represented clients in civil litigation for over 20 years.
-Stephan is a member of the Twelfth Judicial Circuit Pro Bono Committee and the Sarasota County Bar Association Programs Committee.
+Michele Stephan handles product liability cases in state and federal courts throughout the country.
+Ms. Stephan has represented clients in civil litigation for over 25 years.
+At mctlaw she litigates cases for clients with defective hip replacements and defective drug and pharmaceutical lawsuits.
+Ms. Stephan is a member of the Twelfth Judicial Circuit Pro Bono Committee and a Director of the Sarasota County Bar Association.

 This page was last updated: